Temptation of Wife (South Korean TV series)

 Temptation of Wife was part of the "Wife Trilogy", which includes Two Wives and Wife Returns.
-The series has two localised adaptations from China and the Philippines, as well as a 2009 male version of the series titled Temptation of an Angel.
+The series has localised adaptations from Indonesia, China, the Philippines, Vietnam, and Malaysia, as well as a 2009 male version of the series titled Temptation of an Angel.

 Plot summary

 Goo Eun-jae (Jang Seo-hee) graduated as a make-up artist major at a university and began preparations to study in France.
 Her dreams to study abroad are halted by pregnancy after Jung Gyo-bin (Byun Woo-min) takes advantage of her when she is drunk.
 She decides to marry him and give up on her dreams in order to be a responsible mother to her unborn child.
 Eun-jae's pregnancy ends in a tragic miscarriage when she tries to protect her mother in law, Baek Mi-in (Geum Bo-ra), from being pushed down the steps by a creditor.
 Eun-jae falls and loses her baby.
 It takes a long time until Eun-jae becomes pregnant again.
 Around this time, Shin Ae-ri (Kim Seo-hyung) returns from her five-year-long studies from France where she studied make-up.

 Ae-ri grew up in the same household as Eun-jae since she became an orphan at age ten.
 Her family was on the way to the Goo's household in order to have dinner with them when Ae-ri threw her clothes and doll at her father who was driving.
 As they were travelling in a storm, her father crashed the car.
-Both Ae-ri's parents and her younger sister inside her mother died and the Goo Family took in Ae-ri and raised her for 20 years along with Eun-jae, treating her as if she was their own daughter.
+Both of Ae-ri's parents and her unborn younger sister died and the Goo Family took in Ae-ri and raised her for 20 years along with Eun-jae, treating her as if she was their own daughter.
 Later on, Ae-ri became the girlfriend of Eun-jae's brother, Kang-jae (Choi Joon-yong).
 Then, she left for France, revealing that someone was taking care of her tuitions for her.